 Research Interests

-I have been an English teacher, university lecturer (perhaps you might generously refer to as a professor), philosopher of history, engineer, and physicist with deep interest in a number of theoretical fields.
-As a previous student of fields medalist Dr. Richard Borcherds at UC Berkeley in EECS, I have an interest as an independent researcher in emerging theories of physics and their implications for technology and society.
+I have been an english lecturer teaching in China, philosopher of history, engineer, and physicist with deep interest in a number of theoretical fields.
+As a previous student of fields medalist Dr. Richard Borcherds at UC Berkeley in EECS, I have an interest as an independent researcher in emerging theories of physics and their implications for technology and society, like postquantum lattice cryptanalysis, socioeconophysics/cybernetics, magnetohydrodynamics, biocompute platforms, mathematics, and optics.

-In my career I have worked on (civilian) experimental autonomous flying vehicles, experimental biomedical devices, automotive applications, and financial analysis.
-In my career at big tech companies like Meta and Microsoft as well as the Information Physics Institute, where I have worked in AI research and published on Majorana physics.
+In my career I have worked on experimental autonomous flying vehicles, experimental biomedical devices, automotive applications, and financial analysis.
+In my career at big tech companies like Boeing, Meta, and Microsoft as well as the Information Physics Institute, where I have worked in AI research and published on Majorana physics.
 I was accepted into LSU's remote MBA graduate program.

-I am the CEO of Dreamscape Systems Inc, The Nestor Foundation, and King James Zen School LLC, and a researcher at the Information Physics Institute.
-I have recently left China for possible work in East Timor with the USTDA.
+I am the Founder and CEO of Dreamscape Systems Inc, The Nestor Foundation, King James Zen School LLC, and a researcher at the Information Physics Institute.
+While working at Microsoft I started their Chaos Magick organization.
+I have recently (2026) left China where I received job offers for the University of Chongqing but left for possible work in East Timor with the USTDA.

 Portfolio

-See my instructables.com page for DIY projects I've done over a decade ago:https://www.instructables.com/member/TheHomebrewGuru/instructables/
+See my older instructables.com page for DIY projects I've done over a decade ago:

 Publications